OP Ed in The Press of Atlantic City 2/8/23

 I know what it's like to work hard to get an education.

-Five years ago, my family endured the greatest tragedy, the loss of our son, Duncan.
+In 2014, my family endured the greatest tragedy, the loss of our son, Duncan.
 Struggles related to opioid addiction, mental illness, and finally, death have resulted in a strength I didn’t know I had.
 If I could go through that and still get out of bed in the morning, there is nothing that I am afraid to undertake or challenge on someone’s behalf.
 I thank my husband and son, both called Brian, and family with their support that makes this new direction possible.

 I know what it's like to deal with addiction and mental health issues because my family suffered the ultimate price.

 My experiences in work and education ultimately led me to work professionally managing multi-million dollar budgets and spending.
-My experiences in life has given me the ability to hear peoples’ concerns and understand their needs.
+My experiences in life have given me the ability to hear peoples’ concerns and understand their needs.
 It's given me the ability to listen.

 I consider myself an ally and an advocate for all residents because I’ve lived through the pain and struggle of life and have come out the other side stronger and willing to fight for others.